esProcScript/data-file-processor/run-sql-over-csv&xls.md

 ## Examples

 esProc supports most of the syntax in SQL92 standards.
-Then you can export the SQL query result to a new Excel file or text file.

 |　|A|B|
 |:-|:-|:-|